Definition of Lewis Acid and Base

 - It explains the long-accepted base properties of metallic crystalline oxides and the acidic properties of non-metallic oxides.

-- This theory explains many reactions in the gas phase in high temperatures and non-solvent reactions as the neutralization process.
+- Lewis concept or theory explains many acid base reactions in the gas phase in high temperatures and non-solvent reactions as the neutralization process.